This is the 10th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 A rose petal cutter doesn’t usually come with a set of sweet pea cutters, but if you’ve been following the videos on my blog starting with the “Gumpaste Rose,” you will no doubt by now have bought a set of rose petal cutters in various sizes.

-I know the trend is to make very large flowers, but the size of sweet pea I am making is near enough to its natural size.
+I know the trend is to make large flowers, but the sweet pea I’m making is near enough to its natural size.
 It’s a good size to practice on, and you can make larger flowers when you get used to handling the gumpaste.

 First, I’m using my cornflour/cornstarch bag to dust some onto my working surface.

 You can find out how to make a cornflour/cornstarch dusting bag in the Resource Guide.
 You can find a link to the Resource Guild is at the top of this post.

 Cornflour/cornstarch is always used when working with gumpaste.